Water pollution in New Zealand: Bay of Plenty

 The Tarawera River, nicknamed "the black drain", has had a history of water pollution, predominantly due to industrial activity.
 In 2009, the Tasman Mill gained permission to continue polluting the river for the next 25 years.

 Between 1950 and 1989, the Whakatane Sawmill dumped contaminated sawdust, bark, scrap timber, and chemicals in and around Whakatane and the Rangitaiki Plains, including the Kopeopeo Canal, which has been called New Zealand's most polluted waterway.
 These wastes came from the timber treatment mill, where PCP had been used as a wood preservative.
-The PCP was contaminated with dioxin and furan (PCDD/PCDFs), resulting in dioxin-contaminated sediment.
+The PCP was contaminated with dioxins and furans (PCDD/PCDFs), resulting in dioxin-contaminated sediment.
 Remediation efforts on the canal (sparked initially by Ngāti Awa campaigner Joe Harawira) received international recognition in 2019.

 Canterbury

 Historically much of Canterbury has been dry land and arable farming but there has been a huge increase in dairy farming in the region.
 Dairy farming in Canterbury requires large amounts of irrigation since the average rainfall is too low to support dairy cow pastures.

-The Heathcote River has been subjected to a number of recent pollution incidents.
+The Ōpāwaho / Heathcote River has been subjected to a number of recent pollution incidents.

 Environment Canterbury recently introduced strict new environmental requirements for the region's farmers, requiring most farms to develop Farm Environment Plans showing how farms will take action to mitigate risks like nutrient leaching, soil erosion, effluent risks and protect waterways through actions such as fencing off waterways and undertaking riparian planting.
 The plans are independently audited.
 Since the introduction of these new rules, waterways are now showing improvement s across a number of measures.